 We create strong, vibrant and diverse networks that offer knowledgeable, collaborative and consultative relationships that exceed expectations.
 These networks leverage human and cash resources to the fullest potential.

 The Alabama Association of Nonprofits (AAN) was founded in 1996 under its former name of the Nonprofit Resource Center of Alabama as a collaborative effort of Alabama Power Company, the United Way of Central Alabama and the Community Foundation of Greater Birmingham.
 Our mission is a simple one – to strengthen the capacity of Alabama's nonprofit sector through professional development, advocacy and management support, all resulting in better communities and a stronger Alabama.

 AAN is the only Association of its kind in Alabama dedicated exclusively to serving the nonprofit sector.
-Thousands of organizations, nonprofit executives and community stakeholders are impacted annually through professional development courses, advocacy events, speaking engagements by Association executives and the annual Nonprofit Summit.
+Hundreds of organizations, nonprofit executives and community stakeholders are impacted annually through professional development courses, advocacy events, speaking engagements by Association executives and the annual Nonprofit Summit.

 Alabama’s nonprofit sector generates more than $10 billion annually for our state, holds over $20 billion in assets, and employs 5% of Alabamians.
 Alabama’s 4,735 active nonprofits are economic developers, human services providers, community builders and advocates for change.
 Our executives and volunteers represent the very best Alabama has to offer, and give selflessly of their time, talent, energy and resources toward one common goal – to strengthen our communities by taking care of those in need.

 Carla Smotherman, Business Manager

 Carolyn Marston, Chair - Community Foundation of South Alabama

 Adam Muhlendorf, Co Chair - Longleaf Strategies